erdirowlands/people-api/README.md

 3. Using a MongoDB IDE like Studio 3t or Robo 3T
     1. Create a database called `technicalTest`
-    2. Import `awesomeCollection.json` which you can find at the repo root
+    2. Import the `awesomeCollection.json` Collection which you can find at the repo root

 4. Run SpringBoot project which will serve the app on localhost:8080

-# Endpoints
-Each endpoint returns either an array or single Person object as JSON
+5. Make requests to the below endpoints.
+For resource POST and PUT methods, you will need to provide a Person object in the request body

        {
         "_id": "612bc203e1c21da01c2013e9",
         "name": "James Kirk",
         "age": "50",